 Dr.Karen Rayne has been working in education for the past two decades with an expertise in sexuality education.
 She has her Ph.D. in Educational Psychology from UT Austin, where she focused on ethics education and the choices that adolescent mothers make.
 Dr. Rayne founded Unhushed in order to open conversations about sexuality in the home.
 Dr. Rayne works locally with many private schools including St. Stephens and St. Andrews and nationally with the American Journal of Sexuality Education, the National Sex Ed Conference, and the Unitarian Universalist Association.
 Dr. Rayne is passionate about providing comprehensive sexuality education to people of all ages and stages with sensitivity and a touch of humor.

 Sam Killermann is a social justice comedian, and the guy behind It’s Pronounced Metrosexual, a one-man comedy show and blog about snap judgments, identity, and oppression (but in a totally funny way).
 He travels the country performing the show at colleges and universities, and writes articles about social justice, gender, and sexuality when he’s at home in Austin.
 You may have seen some of the things he's doodled in your Facebook newsfeed.
 Sam is the author of A Guide to Gender, a full exploration of gender from a social justice perspective, with humor and comics sprinkled in.
-He gave a well-received TEDx talk about the complexities of gender, and co-created the online resource about gender, sexuality, and LGBTQ+ sensitivity training The Safe Zone Project.
+He gave a well-received TEDx talk about the complexities of gender, and started the collaborative social good project Let's Talk About Gender.
 It's safe to say that if Sam has a "thing," that thing is gender.
 Oh, and hummus.